 I guess I’ve got your attention with the headline alone…

 Ok, it’s meant to be a bit misleading but I wanted to outline how to view career coaching in a similar fashion to certain other transformational approaches aimed at success.
+Every kind of role needs this kind of support.

 Imagine that you’ve set yourself a goal to win a marathon within a year.
 The Hong Kong marathon, for example.
 Not just run it, but to win it as well.
 Obviously, that’s quite a challenge.
 So where do you start?